-Here are our recommendation of 9 best things to see and do in Mandalay including where to stay, best way to travel around Mandalay and best spots to eat.
+Here are our recommendation of the best things to see and do in Mandalay including where to stay, best way to travel around Mandalay and best spots to eat.

 Mandalay is Myanmar’s cultural and religious centre of Buddhism.
 There are countless monasteries and more than 700 pagodas.
 Here is where you can visit the worlds official “Buddhist Bible”, also known as the worlds largest book, in Kuthodaw Pagoda.